bcgov/data-publication/pages/dps_bcdc_w_geographic_dataset_2.md

    - For resources that are not available unless authorized a link to a webpage or form to instruct consumers how to obtain access, e.g. [Request Archaeology Information](https://catalogue.data.gov.bc.ca/dataset/a6d58d20-8e19-46ba-b5a0-f02e436fa765/resource/cbbd35ea-8ddb-4cb4-b717-d897e5303dc3)

 **_Resource_ File**
-+ is to upload a file, e.g., CSV, directly into the Catalogue Data Store.
++ Is to upload a file, e.g., CSV, directly into the Catalogue Data Store.

+__Note__: This field may be empty for those datasets that are just metadata about a dataset or asset.

 ---------------